ottav1o/duck/README.md

 ### This project is for educational purposes only.

 # Compiling
-First of at all, you need to clone or download the source code.
+First of all, you need to clone or download the source code.

     git clone https://github.com/ottav1o/duck.git